-Finally, we advance the possibility that the peculiar shape of the reverse arclets along the main parabola is the result of the closer 120-pc screen partially resolving the scattered images of the screen beyond, with their scattering axes misaligned.
-Ray tracing simulations of this little-explored aspect of scintillation - that of resolved scattering screens - would be a logical generalization of and extension to unresolved multiple scattering screens, where each screen manifests as an individual parabola.
 More data from further observations, employing multiple baselines, would be invaluable towards completely solving for both the screens at once.
-Such observations could also verify or falsify our hypothesis that the closer 120-pc screen partially resolves the images on the screen beyond.
+Such observations could also verify or falsify our hypothesis that the closer 125-pc screen partially resolves the images on the screen beyond.